Azure-Samples/ms-identity-javascript-react-tutorial/5-AccessControl/2-call-api-groups/README.md

 ### Groups overage claim

-To ensure that the token size doesn’t exceed HTTP header size limits, the Microsoft Identity Platform limits the number of object Ids that it includes in the **groups** claim.
+To ensure that the token size doesn’t exceed HTTP header size limits, the Microsoft identity platform limits the number of object Ids that it includes in the **groups** claim.

 If a user is member of more groups than the overage limit (**150 for SAML tokens, 200 for JWT tokens, 6 for single-page applications using implicit flow**), then the Microsoft Identity Platform does not emit the group IDs in the `groups` claim in the token.
 Instead, it includes an **overage** claim in the token that indicates to the application to query the [MS Graph API](https://graph.microsoft.com) to retrieve the user’s group membership.